Rhombohedral graphite junctions as a platform for continuous tuning between topologically trivial and non-trivial electronic phases: Results

 \subsection{Topological junction states at interfaces of rhombohedral crystals}

 Rhombohedral graphite consists of layers of graphene: carbon atoms in a honeycomb arrangement.
-The layers are stacked atop one other such that every atom has a neighbour in the layer directly above or below, so called ABC stacking equivalent to shifting each layer in succession by one carbon-carbon distance along the bond direction.
+The layers are regularly stacked such that every atom has a neighbour in one of the adjacent layers, so called ABC stacking equivalent to shifting each layer in succession by one carbon-carbon distance along the bond direction.
 The real and reciprocal space structures are shown in Supplementary Note 1.
-Bringing together two different rhombohedral graphite crystals into commensurate alignment and restricting the layer stacking directly at the junction to either rhombohedral (ABC-type), Bernal (ABA-type) or simple-hexagonal (AA-type) alignment results in five distinct infinite compound crystals.
-These are fully specified by the four-layer stacking sequence across the interface ($|$), with representative structures AB$|$CA (ideal rhombohedral graphite), AB$|$BC, AB$|$AB, AB$|$AC, and AB$|$BA.
-We show these junctions schematically in Fig.\@ \ref{fig:topology}a; within each layer atoms occupy one of two distinct sublattices (red and blue).
+We envision bringing together two different rhombohedral graphite crystals into commensurate alignment, and restrict the layer stacking directly at the junction to either rhombohedral (ABC-type), Bernal (ABA-type) or simple-hexagonal (AA-type) alignment \cite{Arovas2008, Taut2013, Taut2014, Taut2016, Sarsfield2025}.
+The resulting structures are uniquely determined by the stacking of the layers directly at the interface, and information about bulk stacking on both sides (one crystal can have consecutive layers shifted in the same or opposite direction as the other, resulting in ABC or CBA stacking respectively).
+The latter can be deduced from the arrangement of any two neighbouring layers in each crystal, so that the junctions are fully specified by the four-layer stacking sequence across the interface ($|$), with representative structures AB$|$CA (ideal rhombohedral graphite), AB$|$BC, AB$|$AB, AB$|$AC (equivalent to AB$|$CB), and AB$|$BA.
+We show these junctions schematically in Fig.\@ \ref{fig:topology}a (where we choose the out-of-plane direction to point from left to right); within each layer atoms occupy one of two distinct sublattices (red and blue).